thewoolleyman/workstation/README.md

       * ES6 import/export
         * Do not wrap
     * Punctuation:
-      * Don't Use semicolon to terminate statements always
+      * Don't Use semicolon to terminate statements always (leave on for GitLab)
       * Use single quotes always
       * Trailing comma: Add when multiline
     * Imports: